 Eating disorders are worldly disorders.
 I believe most of them are caused by fear, anxiety, worry, doubt, and low self-esteem.
 Whether we are struggling with anorexia, bulimia, or obesity, we all have “that person” stuck in our head that we want to look like.

-I’m here to tell you something very important in the most caring way I could say it, you won’t feel confident in them not knowing, because more than likely you’ll still be struggling.
+I’m here to tell you something very important in the most caring way I can say it… You won’t feel confident in them not knowing, because more than likely you’ll still be struggling.

 This voice you hear that is telling you to tell someone is God crying out to you.
 Isn’t that beautiful?
 Most of us think that it’s a one-sided thing, humans are the ones to cry out to God, but no, God can be heard crying out to us too.
 He wants you to tell because He knows that you need somebody to know.
-We don’t struggle with something, not to tell someone.
+The longer we are silent, the longer we will struggle.

 A caterpillar can’t get to its greatest potential, being this beautiful butterfly, until it breaks out of its cocoon.
 It’s the same for us, but our cocoon is the cocoon of silence we have to break out of.
-If I only had thirty seconds with you I would simply say, “Keep God in the center and yell to the world what your feeling.”
+If I only had thirty seconds with you I would simply say, “Keep God in the center and yell to the world what He speaks to you.”

 You are way more beautiful/handsome than you realize.
 When someone tells you that you’re beautiful/handsome, take it to heart.
 Let it sink in.
 Don’t try to impress anyone or hold onto the lie that you have to “stay the same“, because truth be told, you’re gonna change.
 You’re gonna get older and your body is gonna hold food differently, that’s just how it works.